-If you have excellent credit and a steady income that indicates you’ll have no trouble making your mortgage payments, you should have an easy time being approved for a reasonable rate on your mortgage with favorable terms.
+If you have excellent credit and a steady income that indicates you’ll have no trouble making your mortgage payments, you should have an easy time being approved for a reasonable rate on your mortgage with favourable terms.

 Mortgage Loans for First Time Home Buyers With Bad Credit

 A mortgage on a home is the largest purchase that most people will ever make.
 Having a mortgage and making your payments on time is an incredible way to bring up your credit score, too.
 But if you don’t have that mortgage yet, and you have bad credit, it feels like it can be hard to get ahead, like being stuck in a catch-22.

 The best way to bring up your credit score is by making mortgage payments, but you can’t make those mortgage payments until you get approved for your mortgage, so what are you supposed to do?
 Well, there are other ways to work on your credit, and that’s always a good start, but if you want to buy a home soon — you’ll need to consider mortgage loans for first-time homebuyers with bad credit.